jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The Early Medieval Ages was a classic story because heroes solved real-life problems with tools, buildings, infrastructure, and other levers of power.

-During the early Middle Ages European society formed a hierarchy called Feudalism.
+It wasn't long before early Middle Ages European society formed a hierarchy called Feudalism.
 You've probably seen it in stories like _Robin Hood_ or _Game of Thrones_.
 Feudalism cemented the personal rule of the first leaders with a rigid ranking of kings, bishops, dukes, sheriffs, knights, priests, tradesmen, and peasants.
 In return for loyalty, the people at the bottom got what was called the "King's Peace."

 It was a good deal.
 The growing peace returned civilization to western Europe.
 Soon the people had new and better shovels, oxen, wood houses, buckets, sickles, and other tools to expand their cyborgology.
 Since the kings did such a good job, society happily recognized them as heroes, or "Protagonist Kings."